docxology/ultralink-docx/output/systems/DesertEcosystem/obsidian/desert_tortoise.md

 - **diet**: herbivore
 - **status**: vulnerable
 - **description**: Long-lived reptile of the Mojave and Sonoran deserts with high-domed shell.
-- **adaptations**: Can store water in bladder for extended periods,Digs burrows to escape extreme temperatures,Metabolic adaptations to survive drought,Specialized digestive system for low-quality plant material,Slow metabolism conserves energy
+- **adaptations**: ["Can store water in bladder for extended periods","Digs burrows to escape extreme temperatures","Metabolic adaptations to survive drought","Specialized digestive system for low-quality plant material","Slow metabolism conserves energy"]

 ## Relationships